Well, apparently President Obama just said that U.S. actions are slowly tightening the noose on Muammar Gaddafi.

 I've got the charts and graphs to demo it.

-It's too hard for me to do, and it's too hard for you to follow.
+It's too hard for me to do and it's too hard for you to follow.

-But I mean, it's not it's not true.
+But I mean, it's not true.

 We are not producing more oil.

-We got moratoriums for crying out loud.
+We've got moratoriums for crying out loud.

 And we are not importing less.

-That's akin to saying we we have succeeded in reducing demand and we want to further reduce demand.
+That's akin to saying we have succeeded in reducing demand and we want to further reduce demand.

 Let me translate that for you.